user0-error/vid-stream/README.md

-# youtube-clone-project
+# video streaming app

-This repository contains source code for the Spring Boot Angular Full Stack - Youtube Clone Project
+This repository contains source code for the MEAN stack